Updated March 2019

 Resources for Booking French Trains

 The process of checking schedules and purchasing tickets for the French train system used to be very challenging for most English-speaking travelers.
 You had to either utilize the French train system website www.sncf.com (which did not offer an English-language option) or book through Rail Europe www.raileurope.com, a North American distributor of European train products which charges a premium for tickets booked through its site.
 Many English-speaking travelers ended up paying a fee to book through a travel agent because the process was so complicated.
 We now highly recommend a newer website: www.trainline.eu (formerly Capitaine Train).
 This is a very easy-to-use online source for checking schedules and prices and for purchasing tickets for French trains.
-Trainline sells tickets for trains in France, Germany, Italy and some other parts of Europe, as well as tickets for the Eurostar train between Paris and London.
-(Train tickets in the UK are sold through www.trainline.com.
+Trainline sells tickets for trains in France, Germany, Italy, the UK, and some other parts of Europe, as well as tickets for the Eurostar train between Paris and London.
 There are no hidden costs and no booking fees.

 On the Trainline website you can select an English-language option, check schedules and prices, pay using your home-country credit card (without having to telephone your credit card company in advance), and often print your tickets easily at home.
 The system is very intuitive, and there are excellent “Help” resources if you have a question.
 All discounts available on the SNCF website are available on Trainline.
 (These discounts are not available on Rail Europe.)
 You do have to register on the site to check any train schedules and also list details for at least one passenger, but I can promise you that they will not deluge you with future emails.
 This website is very much focused on the user and very easy to use!

 In the rest of this article we’ll refer to Trainline as we discuss the process of booking train tickets in France.
 Other than buying tickets at the station on the day of travel, we think this is unquestionably the best way to access the French train system and buy your tickets.

 Schedule and Booking Availability